Yen gains as Fed rate cuts fails to boost risk appetite

 By Karen Brettell

-NEW YORK, March 16 (Reuters) - The safe haven Japanese yen jumped on Monday as concerns about the spreading coronavirus sent investors running from higher risk assets, even after the U.S. Federal Reserve slashed rates to zero and launched new quantitative easing.
+NEW YORK, March 16 (Reuters) - The safe-haven Japanese yen jumped on Monday as investors worried about the spreading coronavirus outbreak fled riskier assets, even after the U.S. Federal Reserve slashed rates to zero and launched what is effectively a new round of quantitative easing.

 The Fed cut U.S. interest rates on Sunday and said it would expand its balance sheet by at least $700 billion in the coming weeks.

-The move is expected to help resolve some market dislocations including illiquidity in the U.S. Treasury market, but it may not benefit companies that are struggling as people avoid going out because of the virus, and as businesses face mandatory shutdowns.
+The move is expected to help resolve some market dislocations including illiquidity in the U.S. Treasury market, but companies may still struggle as people avoid going out because of the virus and some businesses face mandatory shutdowns.

 “What’s needed is more direct support to industries that are hit directly by the virus.
 That can only be provided by fiscal policy, and governments have not shown the same swift reaction that central banks have,” said Marshall Gittler, head of investment research at BDSwiss Group.

-The greenback has gained in the past week as companies draw on credit lines and bank lenders seek out the currency to fund the loans.
+The greenback has gained in the past week as companies drew on credit lines and bank lenders sought out the currency to fund the loans.
 That has led to strains in sourcing dollars.

 To address this, the Fed and other major foreign central banks also cut pricing on their swap lines to make it easier to provide dollars to financial institutions around the world.